RimworldTogether/Guide/src/selfhosting/getting-started.md

    Open the folder and run the server application.
 A terminal window will open, and the server should start automatically.

 3. **Join the Server**
-   You can now join your server through the in-game menu.
-For detailed instructions on joining, refer to our client guide.
+   Connect to your server through the in-game menu using the address `127.0.0.1` and the default port `25555`.
+For detailed joining instructions, refer to our [Going Public guide](https://rimworldtogether.github.io/Guide/selfhosting/going-public.html).

 ### World Creation